Mark Ungar

 Ungar, Mark, and Desmond Arias.
 "Community Policing and Latin America's Citizen Security Crisis."
 Comparative Politics.
 (Books and Publications: Forthcoming Publications) 2008

 "Crime, Citizen Security and Democracy in Latin America."
 Latin America After Neo-liberalism: Turning the Tide in the 21st Century.
 The New Press.
-(Books and Publications: Chapter) 2006
+(Books and Publications: Book Chapter) 2006

 Awards, Honors and Fellowships